pyTooling/pyTooling/doc/index.rst

 pyTooling Documentation
 #######################

-**pyTooling** is a powerful collection of arbitrary useful classes, decorators, meta-classes and exceptions.
+**pyTooling** is a powerful collection of arbitrary useful classes, decorators, meta-classes and exceptions. |br|
 It's useful for any Python-base project independent if it's a library, framework or CLI tool.

 Introduction
 ************

+**pyTooling** is a basic collection of powerful helpers needed by almost any Python project.
+These are commonly used classes, decorators meta-classes or exceptions.
+More specialized helpers can be found in sub-namespaces like:

+* pyTooling.CLIAbstraction
+* pyTooling.GenericPath
+* pyTooling.TerminalUI

+In addition, pyTooling provides a collection of CI job templates for GitHub Actions.
+This drastically simplifies GHA-based CI pipelines for Python projects.

 Package Details